liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 The `<liferay-ui:message />` tag also supports passing strings as arguments to a language key.
 For example, the `welcome-x` key expects one argument.
-Here is `welcome-x` key from the `Language.properties` file:
+Here is the `welcome-x` key from the `Language.properties` file:

     welcome-x=Welcome{0}!

 It references `{0}`, which denotes the first argument of the argument list.
-An arbitrary number of arguments can be passed in via message tag, but only those arguments expected by the language key are used.
+An arbitrary number of arguments can be passed in via a message tag, but only those arguments expected by the language key are used.
 The arguments are referenced in order as `{0}`, `{1}`, etc. Let's pass in the user's screen name as an argument to the `welcome-x` language key in the "My Greeting" portlet.